 Pathways pairs our middle and high school scholars with caring adult mentors trained through the Grizzlies Foundation.
-We have a waiting list of 40-60 students eager to be assigned a mentor, will you serve?
+We have a waiting list of 20 students eager to be assigned a mentor.
+Will you serve?

 Requirements to be a Mentor

-- During the session, mentors are expected to help their mentee develop life skills, expose them to cultural experiences, and guide them through the provided Naviance curriculum.
+During the session, mentors are expected to help their mentee develop life skills, expose them to cultural experiences.

 STREETS mentors and mentees attend Grizzlies games together, eat at local restaurants, visit local attractions, go to movies, and so much more!